slaclab/paws/README.rst

 or a software developer looking to contribute to the platform itself, the `paws` development team would love to hear from you.

-See the manual in the `doc` directory for basic instructions on contributing, and/or get in touch with the `paws` development team at `paws-developers@slac.stanford.edu`.
+See the documentation (TODO: insert readthedocs link here) for basic instructions on contributing, and/or get in touch with the `paws` development team at `paws-developers@slac.stanford.edu`.